fullsmartdev/react-native/README.md

 Get a head start on development with an existing seed.

 - [🔥 Ignite ★3952](https://github.com/infinitered/ignite) - An unfair start for React Native - Generator CLI for redux/sagas and more.
-- [React Native Seed★219](https://reactnativeseed.com) - A set of React Native Boilerplates to choose from.
-MobX or Redux for state-management, TypeScript or Flow for static type checking and CRNA or plain React Native for the stack - By the creators of Native Base
 - [React-Native-Starter-Pack ★32](https://github.com/iSimar/React-Native-Starter-Pack) - React Native 0.34 + React-Redux (w/ Redux-Storage) + Native Base + Code Push
 - [react-native-webpack-starter-kit ★829](https://github.com/jhabdas/react-native-webpack-starter-kit)
 - [react-native-babel ★238](https://github.com/roman01la/react-native-babel)